-- i) Two teams of no more than 5 student representatives each will bring their cubes, including any necessary consumables, to The Arena. - ii) Upon entering The Arena and prior to each Duel, each team will weigh their cube (update means that each team's cube will be weighed twice throughout the course of the competition). - iii) When the judge signals the start of the duel, the teams may begin startup procedures for their cube. - iv) Competition staff will record each team's power consumption, product flow rate, product purity, and any other performance criteria specified in the problem statement. - v) Once a pre-determined amount of product has been produced or time has passed (as specified in the problem statement), the teams will be signaled to begin shutdown procedures.
+- i) Two teams of no more than 5 student representatives each will bring their cubes, including any necessary consumables, to The Arena. - ii) Upon entering The Arena, each team will weigh their cube fully loaded with their capture material of choice. - iii) When the judge signals the start of the run, the teams may begin startup procedures for their cube. - iv) Competition staff will record each team's power consumption, product flow rate, product purity, and any other performance criteria specified in the problem statement.

+v) Once a pre-determined amount of product has been produced or time has passed (as specified in the problem statement), the teams will be signaled to begin shutdown procedures.
 This will signal the end of a run.

-f) Duel Order Logistics
+f) Run Order Logistics

-- Each Duel takes place over 15 minutes and includes time for setup, start-up, run time, and shut-down.
-Exact timing of each element is defined in the Annual Problem Statement. - ii) Team competition order is determined from The Ad's scoring and coordinated with teams before arrival.

-- iii) Five (5) minutes before the start of the duel, the first two teams will be called to the arena. - iv) Once the teams have arrived, the signal to begin loading of reactants will be given. - v) A countdown is initiated for the teams to begin startup of their cubes. - vi) Prior the start of the run, teams will be given start-up time in The Arena to purge or prime their cubes. - vii) All teams are to have one run in the first round and a second run in the second round.
-If there is an odd number of teams, the last team for the first round will go head-to-head against the first team's second round run.
+- i) Each run takes place over 15 minutes and includes time for setup, start-up, run time, and shutdown.
+The exact timing of each element is defined in the Annual Problem Statement. - ii) Team competition order is determined from The Ad's scoring and coordinated with teams before arrival. - iii) Five (5) minutes before the start of the run, the first two teams will be called to the arena. - iv) Once the teams have arrived, the signal to begin loading of reactants will be given. - v) A countdown is initiated for the teams to begin startup of their cubes. - vi) Prior to the start of the run, teams will be given start-up time in The Arena to purge or prime their cubes.

-a) Reaction Mechanism
+g) Reaction Mechanism

-This competition's objective is for students to demonstrate the ability to perform and control a chemical or physical transformation (e.g., reaction or separation) in a continuous process.
+i) This competition's objective is for students to demonstrate the ability to perform and control a chemical or physical transformation (e.g., reaction or separation) in a continuous process.